harshils1/harshils1/README.md

 - 👋 Hi, I’m Harshil!
 - 👀 I’m studying at University of Waterloo for Computer Engineering

+Below are some of my skills and areas of interest:
 - 💻 Web Development (front-end & back-end)
 - 📱  Application Development
 - 📈 Data Engineering/DataOps